OryxProject/oryx/src/site/markdown/docs/admin.md

 ```

 If all is well, these processes can be terminated.
 The cluster is ready to run Oryx.

+## HDFS and Data Layout

+Kafka is the data transport mechanism in Oryx, so data is present in Kafka at least temporarily.
+However
+input data is also stored persistently in HDFS for later use.
+Likewise, models and updates are produced
+to a Kafka update topic, but models are also persisted to HDFS for later reference.

+Input data is stored in HDFS under the directory defined by `oryx.batch.storage.data-dir`.
+Under
+this directory, subdirectories titled `oryx-[timestamp].data` are created, one for each batch executed
+by Spark Streaming in the Batch Layer.
+Here, `timestamp` is the familiar Unix timestamp in milliseconds.

+Like most "files" output by distributed processes in Hadoop, this is actually a subdirectory containing
+many `part-*` files.
+Each file is a `SequenceFile`, where keys and values from the Kafka input topic
+have been serialized according to a `Writable` class implementation defined by
+`oryx.batch.storage.key-writable-class` and `oryx.batch.storage.message-writable-class`.
+By default,
+this is `TextWritable` and the string representation of keys and messages are recorded.

+Data may be deleted from this data directory if desired.
+It will no longer be used in future Batch Layer
+computations.
+For example, data older than a certain age might be removed automatically.

+Similarly, machine-learning-oriented applications (which extend `MLUpdate`) output the model chosen
+by the Batch Layer in each batch interval.
+It is also persisted in a subdirectory of the directory defined
+by `oryx.batch.storage.model-dir`.
+Under this directory are subdirectories named `[timestamp]`, where
+`timestamp` is again the familiar Unix timestamp in milliseconds.

+The content of this subdirectory will depend on the application, but typically contains a PMML model
+called `model.pmml`, and optionally supplementary files that go with the model.

+This directory exists to record PMML models for archiving and for use by other tools.
+Its content
+may be deleted if desired.

 # Cloudera Quickstart VM Setup